Health Through Feng Sui

 Click here for Art of Good Health

-‘Internal alchemy’ and cultivating your centre for good health has been a principle part of the Taoists canons for centuries.
-This stillness and harmony is what gives us a quiet confidence, crystal like clarity and a security that comes from a sense of constant connection to the beauty of life.
+‘Internal Alchemy’ and cultivating your center for good health has been a principal part of the Taoists canons for centuries.
+This stillness and harmony are what give us quiet confidence, crystal-like clarity, and security that comes from a sense of constant connection to the beauty of life.

-It recognises that change is inevitable and seeks to maintain balance as the chi or life force brings about whatever changes are necessary.
-Like Taoism, Feng Shui recognises how everything is inter-related, forever changing and inter-connected.
+It recognizes that change is inevitable and seeks to maintain balance as the chi or life force brings about whatever changes are necessary.
+Like Taoism, Feng Shui recognizes how everything is inter-related, forever changing, and inter-connected.

 Creating balance, so that success prevails through maintaining good mental and physical health within the home and workplace is a sought after aim in Feng Shui.